 Pressure will remove most of the contamination but not necessarily kill the mould.

 To quickly kill mould, moss and lichen a mixture of sodium hypochlorite (pool chlorine), a surfactant and water is our favourite.
 Household bleach usually contains chlorine but at a lower concentration and can be used.
-Even Napisan or similar products contain mould killing ingredients.
+Napisan can be used to clean pavers or similar products contain mould killing ingredients.
+Using sodium hypochlorite to kill lichen is a great approach.
+To instantly remove lichen a higher concentration must be used.
+Cleanupcrew use expensive soft washing metering devices although you can easily mix the required concentration in a bucket or sprayer.
+For instant results use 6% SH, that is half pool chlorine and half water.
+This will burn the organic systems instantly.
+Then easily removed with low pressure or a broom.

 Surfactants (generally soap mixtures) break the surface tension and allow the other products to break the molecular bond of the dirt and kill the organics.